oroinc/documentation/commerce/dev_guide/web_api/index.rst

     http://localhost.com/api/users/1

-Please note that to simplify representation of request examples in the document, a short format will be used, e.g.:
+Please note that to simplify the representation of request examples in the document, a short format will be used, e.g.:

 .. code-block:: http
     :linenos: